-Moving to the country could also be a great way to acquire a second language and give your CV a boost because although English is widely spoken, German is Austria's official language, so you'll need it to succeed in the workplace.
+Making the move is also a great way to acquire a second language and give your CV a boost.
+While English is widely spoken, German is Austria's official language, so you'll need it to succeed in the workplace.

 Jobs in Austria

-The Austrians are also famed for their arts and crafts including luxury-handcrafted items, ceramics and costume jewellery.
+Austrians are also globally recognised for their high-quality arts and crafts, including jewellery, ceramics and glassware.

-Unsurprisingly Austria is a popular tourist destination due to the Alps and historical cities such as Vienna and Salzburg so opportunities in the tourism and hospitality industry aren't hard to find.
+Unsurprisingly, Austria is a popular holiday destination, thanks to the Alps and historical cities such as Vienna and Salzburg, so opportunities in the hospitality and tourism industry aren't hard to find.

 How to get a job in Austria